AdobeDocs/commerce-marketplace/src/pages/guides/sellers/business-value.md

 ## Appeal

--  Create an extension that has broad appeal.
+-  Create an app or extension that has broad appeal.
 -  Your extension might be rejected if it appeals to only a small number of merchants.

 ## Promotion